Ready to discover the best festivals in London 2023? Don your glitter and your fanciest wellies, these are the hottest

-Okay, I hear you.
+Okay, we hear you.
 Where on Earth is Trent Park?

 It’s actually in Cockfosters, and the fact that Cockfosters is practically Hertfordshire means there’s plenty of room at this one day London festival for dancing (yes, it’s London, it’s even on the tube!).

 You’ll need the room too, given that 51st State is a 100% dance festival.
 Last year’s lineup is still TBA but, previous headliners have included The Brand New Heavies, Jocelyn Brown, Alison Limerick, Hannah Wants, Dimitri From Paris, Jazzie B OBE, and more.